An empirical evaluation of imbalanced data strategies from a practitioner's point of view: Discussion Discussion

-This result should also motivate future researchers in the area to compare their new algorithms and strategies using different metrics - a strategy that outperforms the alternatives using one metric may outperform them using other metrics.
-By making the comparisons in different metric available, the researcher is providing useful information for practitioners that must decide (once they have selected the quality metric) whether to try or not that algorithm and strategy.
+The significance of the evaluation metric on the results should inspire future researchers in this field to compare their novel algorithms and strategies using a variety of metrics.
+A strategy that surpasses alternatives using one metric might also excel with other metrics.
+By providing comparisons across different metrics, the researcher can deliver valuable insights to practitioners, aiding them in deciding whether to test a specific algorithm or strategy once they have determined the quality metric.